syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

     });

 {% endhighlight %}
-To explore the properties of symbol palette, refer [Symbol Palette Properties](/js/api/ejsymbolpalette "members").
+To explore the properties of symbol palette, refer to [Symbol Palette Properties](/js/api/ejsymbolpalette "members").

 ## Drop nodes into diagram

 The Diagram provides support for adding nodes and connectors through the Symbol Palette.
 To add a node to the Diagram, drag the desired symbol from the SymbolPalette to the drawing area and release the pointer.
-The `diagramId` property of symbol palette allows to define the diagram over which the symbol items can be dragged and dropped.Following code snippet illustrates how to relate the symbol palette with diagram.
+The `diagramId` property of symbol palette allows to define the Diagram over which the symbol items can be dragged and dropped.
+The following code example illustrates how to relate the symbol palette with the Diagram.

 {% highlight js %}

-    //Relate diagram to symbol palette
+    //Relates Diagram to symbol palette
     $("#symbolpalette").ejSymbolPalette({
-         //Specify the diagramId
+         //Specifies the diagramId
          diagramId: "diagram",
     });